If you're a multi-family or commercial investor, DealCheck offers advanced tools designed specifically to analyze these types of properties.

 - Rehab Costs: if you're planning to do any up-front rehab work on this property, enter the total or an itemized list of all rehab expenses.
 Leave this as $0 if the property is already rent-ready.

-Click the Next button at the bottom of the page to continue to the next section:
+Click the Next Section button at the bottom of the page to continue:

-Use the Cash Flow section to enter the vacancy rate and any miscellaneous income, as well as all operating expenses you're going to have.
+Use the Rent & Expenses section to enter the vacancy rate and any miscellaneous income, as well as all operating expenses you're going to have.

 First, customize the rental income:

-- Vacancy: every property is going to have some downtime.
-Enter the percentage of time you expect the property to remain vacant here.
+- Vacancy: enter the percentage of time you expect the property to remain vacant.

 - Other Income: use this to enter any miscellaneous income you expect to receive from this property, like storage rental, coin-operated laundry or parking fees.
 You can enter a monthly total or itemize the list.